cloudflare/cloudflare-docs/content/ssl/edge-certificates/additional-options/cipher-suites/recommendations.md

 pcx_content_type: reference
 weight: 2
 meta:
-  title: Cipher suites recommendations
+  title: Cipher suite recommendations
 ---

-# Cipher suites recommendations
+# Cipher suite recommendations

 Refer to the sections below for three different security levels and how Cloudflare recommends that you set them up if you need to restrict the [cipher suites](/ssl/edge-certificates/additional-options/cipher-suites/) used between Cloudflare and clients that access your website or application.